By Jessica Bubenheim, on 18 May 2021

 - Attract new customers.

-- Loyalty to existing customers.
+- Develop Loyalty programs for existing customers.

 - Increase sales.

-3. Buyer persona
+3. Buyer Persona

 A buyer person must include: